 Research in a special area, supervised by an instructor.
+Prerequisite: Permission of Department Chair.

 RELI 400 - Senior Thesis (3)

 In consultation with a faculty member, a second semester senior will select a research topic.
 With supervision from the faculty member, the student will research and write a paper during the semester.
 At a final senior thesis forum, the student will present his/her paper to fellow seniors as well as the faculty of the Religion and Philosophy Department.